DavyK17/fgc-reddit/README.md

 - Build the application using React and Redux
 - Version control your application with Git and host the repository on GitHub
 - Use a project management tool (GitHub Projects, Trello, etc.) to plan your work
-- Write a README (using Markdown) that documents your project including:
+- Write a README (using Markdown) that documents your project
 - Write unit tests for your components using Jest and Enzyme
 - Write end-to-end tests for your application
 - Users can use the application on any device (desktop to mobile)